A proposed development by Preferred Family Healthcare (PFH) has received an official endorsement from the Hannibal City Council.

 • A public hearing was scheduled for 6:45 p.m. on Tuesday, Oct.
 1, for the rezoning of property at 207 N. Fifth St.

 • A Traffic Committee recommendation to install a handicapped parking space at 412A N. Sixth Street was approved.

-Page 2 of 2 - • The following appointments were approved: Ed Tamerius, reappointment to the Hannibal Tree Advisory Board for a term to expire in September 2016; Mark Abel, appointment to the Hannibal Convention & Visitor’s Bureau for a term to expire in September 2018.
+• The following appointments were approved: Ed Tamerius, reappointment to the Hannibal Tree Advisory Board for a term to expire in September 2016; Mark Abel, appointment to the Hannibal Convention & Visitor’s Bureau for a term to expire in September 2018.